ssutharya/ssutharya/README.md

 # Well, Hello There..!

-I'm Sutharya, a third-year Integrated MSc student at CUSAT, diving into AI & Data Science.
+I'm Sutharya, a fourth-year Integrated MSc student at CUSAT, diving into AI & Data Science.
 I like messing around with code, solving problems, and sometimes just zoning out staring at nothing.

 ## Hobbies Include
 - **Gaming**: A big fan of *Assassin's Creed* storylines, I also love casual puzzles - playing Minesweeper like it’s a high-stakes mission.